 - For a duration of 3- 5 minutes

 Following childbirth most women will experience some form of discomfort regardless of whether stitches are required or not.
 If you have had stitches, your midwife may look at your perineum during her visits to make sure everything is healing well and that there is no signs of infection.

-There are several things you can do to assist healing and ease some of the discomfort.
-Below are my top 7 self help tips to guide you through the first few weeks.
-However it is important that if you feel the pain isn't settling or that it is increasing please seek help and advice from your midwife or GP.
+There are several things you can do to assist healing and ease some of the postpartum discomforts.
+Below are my top 7 self help tips to guide you through the first few days and weeks.
+However it is important to note that if you feel pain isn't settling or that swelling and/or pain is increasing please seek help and advice from your midwife or GP.

 TOP 7 SELF HELP TIPS

-- Use perineal RELIEF spray as required.
-This spray is designed to soothe, calm and reduce perineal swelling and assist the healing process.
-Easy to apply with a clever inverted bottle system, simply turn the bottle upside down and spray the tender area.
+- Use a postpartum, witch hazel RELIEF spray.
+This spray is designed to soothe, calm and reduce the discomforts of birth.
+Safe to use in the hours and days post birth (even if you have had stitches) it helps to soothe your bruised or swollen perineum and support the healing process.
+Application is easy with our ready to use, clever inverted bottle system, simply turn the bottle upside down and spray the tender area as required.

 - Keep the perineum clean.
-Bath or shower daily and change sanitary pads regularly.
+Bath or shower daily and change sanitary pads often.

 - Try applying a compress of chamomile or lavender hydrosol.
-Alternatively mix a few drops of chamomile, lavender or geranium essential oil to 1 tbsp of perineal massage oil and add to your bath.
+Alternatively mix a few drops of chamomile, lavender or geranium essential oil to 1 tbsp of oil you can use leftover perineal massage oil and add to your bath.
 It’s important to note that you never apply undiluted essential oils directly onto the skin or directly into your bath as they sit on the water surface and can burn the skin.